prologin/sadm/docs/source/setup.rst

 If you are like the typical Prologin organizer, you're probably reading this documentation one day before the start of the event, worried about your ability to make everything work before the contest starts.
 Fear not!
-This section of the documentation explain everything you need to do to set up the infrastructure for the finals, assuming all the machines are already physically present.
+This section of the documentation explains everything you need to do to set up the infrastructure for the finals, assuming all the machines are already physically present.
 Just follow the guide!